 If we do decide to go to an actual theater to see a movie, it’s an all out event.
 I’ll cram my pockets full of bags of Gummi bears and other snacks, while my wife loads up her purse with water bottles to the point where it weighs more than a Thanksgiving turkey—which I would actually put in her purse if I could figure out how to discreetly eat a turkey in a movie theater.

-Then we have to get in the car, drive to the theater, park, walk in, and then wait in line to shell out over twenty bucks for two tickets.
+Then we have to get in the car, drive to the theater, park, walk in, and then wait in line to shell out almost thirty bucks for two tickets.
 After this and in spite of carrying more food and water than a Sherpa, I’ll somehow be compelled to pay more for a lunch bag of popcorn than I would for a decent steak.

 At this point, tickets are handed to an indifferent teenager who points us towards a hive of theaters within theaters, where we then wander around until we find the correct theater, and then we pick out our seats.
 I tend to favor sitting as far up and back as I can get.
 If I could get a seat in the projection booth, that would be fine by me.

 Once we’re seated and finally past the commercials, the cell phone warnings, the dancing Pepsi cups and the previews, I’ll try to ignore the people who did all of the above, yet will still spend two hours lighting up the theater with the dazzling screens of their enormous smartphones.